 I went to KU’s Natural History Museum on the day I took my computer in for repairs.
 Little squirrels had been nesting in there, slowing it down and giving me that interminable spinning pie wheel.
 It had been a long while since I’d been to the museum, and I wanted to scope it out as a possible destination for my drawing students.
 There were old bones and taxidermied creatures.
 I came across a Scissor-tailed Flycatcher and a flying squirrel (a dead but real one) and made a quick sketch of the squirrel.
 And I decided that I would like to make some art about animals that are gone.

 And then the doodle was done.
 I liked some of the things that were going on in it, especially the bottom-most squirrel.
 The shape and pattern of it had a visual integrity that the more cartoon-like squirrels seemed to lack.
 I liked working with a Bic ballpoint but wasn’t fully satisfied with it either.
 I couldn’t get the darks dark enough.
-I figured out that the basic Bic has a twin, the Bic crystal and with it I could eke out a slightly better black and darker blue.
+I figured out that the basic Bic crystal has a twin, the Bic crystal pens found in the pack of 12 colors, and with these I could eke out a slightly better black and darker blue.
 I wondered how this image would look in scratchboard, a medium I’ve used a lot.
 But in scratchboard, how could I keep the sense of spontaneity that I liked here, when I find the application of lines in Scratchboard to be more cumbersome?

 The doodle helped me ask questions and forge other kinds of professional connections, too.
 I wanted a better-than-Bic pen for a blacker black and went on-line to find out how I could un-clog my old Rapidograph technical pens.
 Happily I found an on-line community to help me.
 When I posted my doodle on my Facebook page, a friend shared about an interesting on-line doodling community.
 And the doodle may have suggested a path forward on an illustration job that I’m working on.
 It even helped me process the beginnings of a collaboration with a composer-friend in New Jersey.
 We hope to explore a music/visual art collaboration and our point of departure will be nature, climate change, and extinction.
 For her part she will begin composing about a river.
 I will start with birds or frogs.
 Then we’ll trade our work and see how the other person’s art inspires a second round and hopefully many more.